Create-Your-Own: Back To School Kit

 To navigate the late night exhaustion, lack of nutrition, extreme amounts of schoolwork, a compromised immune system, a trashed digestive system, the ever-present social and emotional stress, and, oh yes, that thing called ‘partying,’ I have put together a Student Wellness Kit and set of strategies.

-Healthy Care Package for Students
+Healthy Care Package for Back To School

 I do my best to motivate students to follow a better lifestyle.
 Here are some of my favorite tips: